Hindsight Learning for MDPs with Exogenous Inputs: Detailed Related Work

 \textbf{RL for Combinatorial Optimization}: A crucial assumption underpinning our algorithmic framework is the implementation of {hindsight planners} as in \cref{ass:planning_oracle}.
-Our framework is well motivated for problems where hindsight planning is efficient, building on the existing optimization literature on solving planning problems~\cite{conforti2014integer,bertsimas1997introduction}.
+Our framework is well motivated for problems where hindsight planning is efficient, building on the existing optimization literature on solving planning problems~\citep{conforti2014integer,bertsimas1997introduction}.
 However, in general these problems as a function of a fixed exogenous input trace can be written as combinatorial optimization problems.
-While we consider using hindsight planners for RL problems, a dual lens is using machine learning techniques for combinatorial optimization, as has been explored in recent years \cite{vinyals2015pointer,bello2016neural,chitnis2020learning}.
-In particular, in \cite{vinyals2015pointer} they designed a new network architecture and trained using supervised learning for traveling salesman problems.
-Similarly in \cite{hu2017solving} they solve variants of online bin packing problems using policy gradient algorithms.
-In \cite{tang2020reinforcement} they design novel heuristic branch and bound algorithms using machine learning for integer programming optimization.
+While we consider using hindsight planners for RL problems, a dual lens is using machine learning techniques for combinatorial optimization, as has been explored in recent years \citep{vinyals2015pointer,bello2016neural,chitnis2020learning}.
+In particular, in \citet{vinyals2015pointer} they designed a new network architecture and trained using supervised learning for traveling salesman problems.
+Similarly in \citet{hu2017solving} they solve variants of online bin packing problems using policy gradient algorithms.
+In \citet{tang2020reinforcement} they design novel heuristic branch and bound algorithms using machine learning for integer programming optimization.

-\textbf{Input Driven Models}: Input driven MDPs, as highlighted in \cref{sec:preliminary} was first outlined in \cite{powell_reinforcement_nodate}.
-They characterize sequential decision making problems as an evolution of \emph{decision}, \emph{information}, \emph{decision}, \emph{information} sequence represented mathematically as the sequence $(s_1, a_1, \xi_1, s_2, a_2, \xi_2, \ldots, s_T)$.
+\textbf{Exo-MDPs}: Exo-MDPs, as highlighted in \cref{sec:preliminary} were described in \citet{powell_reinforcement_nodate}.
+They characterize sequential decision making problems as an evolution of \emph{information}, \emph{decision}, \emph{information} sequence represented mathematically as the sequence $(s_1, a_1, \xi_1, s_2, a_2, \xi_2, \ldots, s_T)$.
 Here, the state variable $s_t$ is written explicitly to capture the information available to the decision maker to make a decision $a_t$, followed by the information we learn after making a decision, i.e. the exogenous information $\xi_t$.
-Similar models have been outlined in \cite{mao_variance_2019,dietterich_discovering_2018,efroni2022sample}.
+Similar models have been outlined in \citep{mao_variance_2019,dietterich_discovering_2018,efroni2022sample}.

-Existing literature has coined many names for these models, including ``Input Driven MDPs''~\cite{mao_variance_2019} and ``MDPs with Exogenous Variables''~\cite{dietterich_discovering_2018}.
-Our model \emph{subsumes and generalizes} both of these in the literature.
-In particular, in contrast to ``input driven MDPs'' our model allows arbitrary correlation structure on the exogenous inputs (instead of assuming they are i.i.d.).
-Contrary to ``MDPs with Exogenous Variables'' we allow reward functions which depend \emph{arbitrarily} on the state variables and exogenous inputs.
-These more directly mimic problems of interest in the operations management community (and is discussed further in \cref{sec:gen_examples_mdp}).